 - No discomfort when talking, eating or drinking

 - No need for the infected tooth to be completed extracted

 A small incision is made above the tooth in the gum, and the end of the root is then cleaned and trimmed.
 The surgeon may have to drill away a portion at the end of the tooth in order to remove any infected bone or tissue.
 An additional sealant (retrograde root filling) may also be applied to seal the end of the root.

 An apicectomy is usually performed under local anaesthetic, although other techniques, such as general anaesthetic and sedation, can also be used for the surgery.
 The surgeon will close the gum with dissolvable stitches following completion of the procedure.

 Recovery After Surgery

 After undergoing an apicectomy, stitches will be removed two to seven days after surgery with swelling and soreness going away within 14 days.

 We’d be delighted if you wanted to arrange a consultation with us.
-Please call the Helpline for free and professional advice or submit a contact form here for more information.
+Please call the Private Patient Advisory Team for free and professional advice or submit a contact form here for more information.